neumino/neumino.github.io/movies.md

-### Hellraiser: Judgment
+### The Scent of Rain &amp; Lightning
-*Released on 2018-02-13, vote average 5.4*
+*Released on 2018-02-16, vote average 6.3*

-Detectives Sean and David Carter are on the case to find a gruesome serial killer terrorizing the city.
-Joining forces with Detective Christine Egerton, they dig deeper into a spiraling maze of horror that may not be of this world.
+When a young woman learns her parents&#39; killer has been released from jail, she is forced to revisit old wounds while discovering the destructive power of hate and the true cost of family secrets fully revealing themselves.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/6T4oDRP69Xo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/CtIyaKnLA_I?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>